 The look of the product may not seem modern and appealing to all users.
 It is also not optimized for mobile devices.
-It would be worthwhile to invest in the further development of visuals and rewarding mechanisms if the goal is to bring the product to the international market.
+It would be worthwhile to invest in the visuals and rewarding possibilities if the goal is to bring the product to the international market.
 The interface is now very school-like, which may alienate students who are not interested in the subject.

-Respect Score: 4/5 = Well supported
+Score: 4/5 = Well supported